-TAILOR YOUR ANSWER TO THE COMPANY: Emphasize your aims that match the company’s goals.
+TAILOR YOUR ANSWER TO THE COMPANY: Emphasize how your goals match those of the company.

-BE HONEST: Don’t claim to be something you’re not (or to want something you don’t want).
+BE HONEST: Don’t claim to be something you’re not (or to want something you don’t really want).

 DON’T FOCUS ON MONEY: Now’s not the time to bring up salary.
 Negotiation comes later, once there’s an offer on the table.